 Inspector Timothy Heier began his career as a police officer with the Milwaukee Police Department on March 18, 1991.
 He was promoted to the rank of Detective in 1999 and served 9 years in the Homicide Division.
 He was promoted to Lieutenant of Detectives in 2009 and held supervisory positions in the Criminal Investigation Bureau, Organized Crime Division, and at Districts Two and Seven.
 From 2011 to 2014, he served as a supervisor in the Crisis Negotiation Unit that responded to incidents involving barricaded armed suspects and hostage situations.

-Captain Heier was promoted to his current rank in 2014 and has commanded the Internal Affairs Division, the Investigation and Intelligence Bureau, responsible for all criminal investigations in Districts 1, 2, 3, and 6 and currently commands District Five of the Neighborhood Patrol Bureau.
+Inspector Heier was promoted to Captain in 2014 and has commanded the Internal Affairs Division, the Investigation and Intelligence Bureau, responsible for all criminal investigations in Districts 1, 2, 3, and 6 and commanded District Five of the Neighborhood Patrol Bureau.
 District Five is located on the North side of Milwaukee and is comprised of a 7.7 square mile area with a district population of nearly 60,000 residents.

 On June 22, 2018, Captain Heier was promoted the level of Inspector.